I want to parallel test my application on various OEM and android versions?

 Use the API endpoint

 to list all available device recipes.
-Filter by OEM (`manufacturer`), Android version (`apiLevel`) and screen size.
+Filter by OEM (manufacturer), Android version (apiLevel) and screen size.

-*Group* the device IDs you want to run in parallel.
+2. Create a “device group” Group the device IDs you want to run in parallel.
+Example:

 [